MKesenheimer/fault-injection-library/projects/stm32f205/README.md

 ![](images/12-parameterspace.png)

 In the default configuration, the script does not halt if a positive glitch is detected.
 This is helpful to search for good parameters.
-If you want to get debug access to the RAM, you can use the `--halt` parameter and stop execution of the script.
+If you want to get live debug access to the RAM, you can use the `--halt` parameter and stop execution of the script.
 Use `--resume` to resume a previous capture.

 ```bash
 python stm32f2-boot-debugger.py --rpico /dev/<tty-device> --length 100 500 --delay 175_600 176_700 --trigger-input ext1 --resume --halt
 ```

-If the script is halted, further instructions are printed on in the terminal if a successful glitch is detected:
+When the script is stopped (when a successful glitch is detected), further instructions are printed to the terminal:

 ```bash
 [+] Experiment 158	12914	(3)	176526	126	R	b'success: read zero'